seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-2-params-and-searchParams.md

 ---

-# The URL Is Data
+# The URL Is Not A String

-Most beginners think of URLs as strings:
+Beginners often think about URLs like this:

 ```text
 /posts/react-server-components
 ```

+as merely a string.

-But professional systems think of URLs differently.
+Professional systems think differently.

 A URL is structured information.